 Dave Sturm (0:24)

 Well, from the municipal engineering side, I think it’s mostly a lot of our clients who don’t understand what environmental regulations are out there and regulations they have to follow.
 Specifically speaking of Jeff, you’re familiar with that City of Atlantic Bull Creek project that we’re working on.
-It’s a small drainage way through town that starts at a storm sewer, and then the city wants to enclose that in a pipe, and after some discussions with your group and submittal to the Corps (U.S. Army Corps of Engineers), we realized they’d call that a Water of the U.S. and we can’t do what the city wants.
+It’s a small drainage way through town that starts at a storm sewer, and then the city wants to enclose that in a pipe.
+After some discussions with your group and submittal to the Corps (U.S. Army Corps of Engineers), we realized they’d call that a Water of the U.S., and we can’t do what the city wants.

 Jeff Walters (1:26)

-When it comes to these more nebulous issues where you have threatened endangered species, who knew in a particular city that they can’t cut down trees because there’s a bat issue, and that can become a very sticky topic.
-When in the 11th hour, we’ve got a contractor ready to go, and the City Engineer and Public Works want to get those trees cut down and we got to tell him, “Hey, let’s slow down there.”
-Let’s get the studies done and make sure that we are not impacting the Endangered Species Act, in this case.
+When it comes to these more nebulous issues where you have threatened endangered species, who knew in a particular city that they can’t cut down trees because there’s a bat issue?
+That can become a very sticky topic when, in the 11th hour, we’ve got a contractor ready to go, and the City Engineer and Public Works want to get those trees cut down, and we got to tell him, “Hey, let’s slow down there.”
+Let’s get the studies done and make sure that we are not impacting the Endangered Species Act in this case.

 Dave Sturm (2:26)

 Jeff Walters (2:47)

-We have those cases where if it’s an emergency, we can talk to the regulatory agencies like the Corp of Engineers, DNR, EPA, Fish and Wildlife Service and get the approvals real quickly when it is an emergency.
-We’ve done that before, and the municipalities and the agencies are okay with that we try to get ahead of the problem before it really becomes a problem.
+We have those cases where if it’s an emergency, we can talk to the regulatory agencies like the Corp of Engineers, DNR, EPA, and Fish and Wildlife Service and get the approvals real quickly when it is an emergency.
+We’ve done that before, and the municipalities and the agencies are okay with that.
+We try to get ahead of the problem before it really becomes a problem.